How to Survive the Artist Lifestyle

 Tracking your expenses will help you determine what you’re spending the most on.
 If those things are unnecessary to your life, be it Starbucks drinks or nights out at the club, cut them out of your lifestyle and spend the money on more important things.

 Becoming a successful artist doesn’t happen overnight.
-In fact, many of the big names in history and at present started out as starving artists.
-If you are ready to pursue this lifestyle for the sake of your future career in art, keep these tips in mind to make life less difficult than it needs to be.
+Many of the big names in history and at present started as starving artists.
+If you are ready to pursue this lifestyle for the sake of your future art career, keep these tips in mind to make life less complicated than it needs to be.